SAP-samples/teched2025-AD165/exercises/ex3/README.md

 1. Hover the section that you just filled with content and click the **Add section** button below it to add the wizard.
 Select **Wizard** in the pop-up.

+> [!NOTE]
-> **&#9432;** You can either create a wizard from scratch by defining stages and steps manually or you can model a complex multi-step process as a *Guided Process* in SAP Build Process Automation and use it as a basis for your wizard.
+> You can either create a wizard from scratch by defining stages and steps manually or you can model a complex multi-step process as a *Guided Process* in SAP Build Process Automation and use it as a basis for your wizard.
 This accelerates the entire process from building to rolling out the experience for production.

 2. Select the **IdeaMgmtGuidedProcess** that has been preconfigured in SAP Build Process Automation.
 3. Select *Display Option* **Embedded in Workpage**.